SANTONLA/MLDataR/README.md

 The package currently has three example datasets, and more are being added every week.
 The first three datasets contained in the package are:

 - **Counter Strike Global Offensive** - supervised machine learning regression and classification data set to predict score or match outcome.
-- **Diabetes disease prediction** - supervised machine learning classification dataset to enable the prediction of diabetic patients
+- **Diabetes disease prediction** - supervised machine learning classification dataset to enable the prediction of diabetic patients.
 - **Diabetes onset prediction** - supervised machine learning regression dataset to enable prediction of the age at which a pre-diabetic will develop diabetes
-- **Failing Care Home classification** - classification supervised machine learning dataset to predict a failing care home by selected Datix incidents
+- **Failing Care Home classification** - classification supervised machine learning dataset to predict a failing care home by selected Datix incidents.
+UK Datix service.
-- **Heart disease prediction** - supervised machine learning classification dataset to enable the prediction of heart disease using a number of key outcome features
+- **Heart disease prediction** - supervised machine learning classification dataset to enable the prediction of heart disease using a number of key outcome features.
+Anonymised from the British Heart Foundation example records.
 - **Long stayers prediction** - supervised machine learning classification dataset to enable the prediction of a patient staying in hospital longer than 7 days.
+Extracted from stranded patients extract and anonymised for training and research purposes.
+Nottingham University Hospitals.
 - **Stroke Classification** - supervised machine learning classification dataset to enable the prediction of a stroke in an unseen patient, using past observations in the training set.
-- **Thyroid disease prediction** - supervised machine learning classification dataset to allow for the prediction of thyroid disease utilising historic patient records
+- **Thyroid disease prediction** - supervised machine learning classification dataset to allow for the prediction of thyroid disease utilising historic patient records.
+Garvin Institute - see references in markdown files supporting package.

 ## Further developments